 I got out of the rented Ford and shut off the engine.
 Brock walked around the house.

-A storm's mutter invaded the quiet.
-The wind whooshed through the barren trees and the crackling of lightning bolts increased in volume.
+A storm's mutter invaded the quiet and the wind whooshed through the barren trees.

 As Brock set up his movie camera, he explained a little more about his film's subject, "Barry once said to a journalist, “I enjoy the third dimension and I appreciate material in time and space.
 I find it exciting to the eyes.”

 "Then he'll love this."
-The house was timeless in its desolation, but a black funnel had formed several miles away.
+The house's desolation was timeless, but a black funnel formed several miles away.
 A little too close for comfort and I said, "Let's go."

-We jumped in the Ford and left at full speed.
+We jumped in the Ford and I easily outran the storm.

 "This is the first store we had seen since this morning."